timtobin/openshift-cartridge-mysql/README.md

 # Custom MySQL cartridge for OpenShift

-This is a custom OpenShift cartridge able to provide the latest MySQL version (starting with 5.7.7-rc as of 10th of June 2015).
+This is a custom OpenShift cartridge able to provide the latest MySQL version (starting with 5.7.10).

 ## Why